Mikhail Subbotin: Biography and education

 Subbotin was born on 29 June 1893 in Ostrolenka, Russian Empire (now Ostrołęka, Poland).
+His father was Fedor Subbotin, who was an army officer.

 Mikhail Fedorovich Subbotin studied in the Faculty of Physics and Mathematics at the University of Warsaw in 1910 and graduated in 1914.
-He had an interest also in astronomy and worked as a calculator at the university observatory.
+He had an interest in astronomy, and worked as a calculator at the university observatory.
 After graduating he continued on as a junior astronomer.
-His father was an army officer, Fedor Subbotin.

-After the German army invaded Poland, the University of Warsaw was evacuated to Rostov-on-Don in 1915.
-Subbotin completed his master's degree there in 1917.
-During this time he published two papers, “On the determination of singular points of analytic functions” and another on singular points of certain differential equations.

-He then moved to the Donskoy Polytechnic Institute (Novocherkassk) where he ultimately was appointed a professor of mathematics.
-In 1922, he accepted an offer to go work at the Central Astronomical Observatory of the Russian Academy of Sciences as Director in Tashkent.
+In 1915, the University of Warsaw was evacuated to Rostov-on-Don after the German army invaded Poland, and Subbotin completed his master's degree there in 1917.
+During this time he also published two papers, “On the determination of singular points of analytic functions” and another on singular points of certain differential equations.
+He then moved to the Donskoy Polytechnic Institute (Novocherkassk) where he was appointed a professor of mathematics.
+In 1922, he accepted an offer to work at the Central Astronomical Observatory of the Russian Academy of Sciences as Director in Tashkent.

-Before the outbreak of World War II he worked at various astronomical institutions in Leningrad (Saint Petersburg).
-Subbotin stayed in Leningrad and almost starved to death during the siege by the Germans and was finally evacuated in February 1942 to Sverdlovsk to recover.
-Near the end of 1942 Subbotin became the Director of the Leningrad Astronomical Institute, relocated to Saratov before it was finally brought back to Leningrad after the German withdrawal.
-He received the Order of the Red Banner of Labor (06/10/1945).
+Preceding and during World War II, Subbotin worked at various astronomical institutions in Leningrad (Saint Petersburg).
+Subbotin almost starved to death during the Siege of Leningrad, and was evacuated in February 1942 to Sverdlovsk to recover.
+Near the end of 1942 Subbotin became the Director of the Leningrad Astronomical Institute, and relocated to Saratov before it was brought back to Leningrad after the German withdrawal.
+On 6 June 1945 Subbotin received the Order of the Red Banner of Labor.
 In 1963 he was awarded the Order of Lenin.